MachineForecasting/MachineForecasting.github.io/_tabs/certificates.md

 ---
 # the default layout is 'page'
-icon: fas fa-info-circle
+icon: fas fa-solid fa-medal
-order: 5
+order: 4
 ---

 > Add Markdown syntax content to file `_tabs/about.md`{: .filepath } and it will show up on this page.